StoccoDavide/TrussMe-FEM/maple/README.md

 > TrussMe_FEM:-Info();
 ```

-Alternatively, you can use one of the tests file provided in the `tests` folder.
+Alternatively, you can use one of the test files provided in the `tests` folder.
 If the module is loaded without errors, it is done!

 ## Module description